5pointselectrical/bletool-to-raddec/README.md

 # Instructions
 0. The scripts are intended to be run straight on your OpenWrt-supporting router.
 1. Make sure port 50001 is open on your Pareto Anywhere server.
+2. Replace "aabbccddeeff" in ble_json.sh with the MAC address of your own router.
+Make sure it's all lowercase, with no :
-2. Modify raddec.py to set the IP address of your server.
+3. Modify raddec.py to set the IP address of your server.
-3. Execute runme.sh
+4. Execute runme.sh